OktarianTB/covid-email-notifier/README.md

-# covid-email-notifier
+# Covid Email Notifier
-A daily email notifier with the latest Covid news, using Twilio SendGrid.
+A daily email notifier with the latest Covid statistics, using Twilio SendGrid!